 - Calvin will develop a plan to decrease vulnerability associated with deferred maintenance.

-- Calvin will adopt an all-college approach to scheduling classrooms and other campus spaces.
+- Calvin will adopt an all-university approach to scheduling classrooms and other campus spaces.

 - Calvin will evaluate the feasibility of expanded on campus housing option including staffing and policy implications.